dgcampea/gpuowl-docker/README.md

-# gpuowl Dockerfile
+# gpuowl container image

-Dockerfile and utilities for using and deploying gpuowl.
+Container image build script and utilities for using and deploying gpuowl.

 # Table of Contents
   - [Installing](#installing)